Majed-Abumathkour/template-three/README.md

 - Keep the identity of the original design
 - No licensing concerns

-Also, special thanks to **Abed-Alrahman Alkwalda** for supporting and contributing to this project.
+Also, special thanks to **Abed-Alrahman Alkawalda** for supporting and contributing to this project.

 ---